 Before getting in the raft, we geared up in wetsuits, personal flotation devices, and helmets, and underwent comprehensive safety instruction.
 We learned what to do if we were thrown from the raft, what to do if everybody was ejected, and how to most safely traverse rapids sans raft.
 One of our raft-mates, a petite Italian woman, was going positively white from the possibilities.
 I felt a bit uncertain myself.

 Then we had to hike down hills and staircases to the water.
 Carrying the raft.
 It was one long, hot walk.

 Once in the raft, Melisande taught us basic paddling and commands, such as forward, backward, stop paddling, and “Oh, shit!”
-That last command means everybody get down in the raft and hold on.
+That last command means everybody gets down in the raft and holds on.
 And yes, we did hear that command later in our trip.

 The river was flowing pretty well for August.
 We were soaked almost immediately, but between the wetsuit and warm air temperature, it felt pleasant.
 We had a few opportunities to swim, bodysurf milder rapids and jump off a cliff into deep water.

 Afterward, I asked the Italian couple about their rafting journey.
 “It was a very emotional experience for me.
 I’m a very anxious person,” Valentina Punzo said.
 “It’s an experience that puts you into nature.
 It doesn’t put you into nature as a stranger.
 You are part of nature.”